Last Updated on March 14, 2023 by Jessica Lauren Vine

 Solar Panels in Series.
 Solar panels wired in series behave like batteries wired in series, but you don’t have to worry about balancing issues with mixed panel arrays.
 Like batteries, the voltages of panels in series are additive, but the current is not.
 So two 12 volt solar panels that produce an operating current of 8 amps wired in series will output 24 volts with an operating current of 8 amps.

-The operating current of a series array of solar panels will actually be limited to the lowest current panel in the series.
+One of the things you’ll learn as you search how to install solar panels on an RV, the operating current of a series array of solar panels will actually be limited to the lowest current panel in the series.
 So if you have a 12V panel running at 8 amps in series with a 24 volt panel running at 4 amps then the series will output 36V at 4 amps.
 This principle leads us to the major negative of wiring your solar panels in series.
-If shade falls on one, or for that matter, even on one cell in one panel then the current through the entire panel array will fall accordingly.
+If shade falls on one, or for that matter, even on one cell in one panel, then the current through the entire panel array will fall accordingly.
 It is possible to lose power from all your panels with just a single leaf falling on one panel of a series array.

-The major advantage of series wiring is that because the current is not additive you can build a larger array with lighter gauge wiring.
+The major advantage of series wiring when you’re trying to figure out how to install solar panels on an RV is that because the current is not additive you can build a larger array with lighter gauge wiring.
 Lighter gauge wires are cheaper, lighter, and much easier to work with than heavier gauge wires.

 Batteries in Parallel.
 Batteries wired in parallel must all be of the same voltage.
 While amp hour capacities can be mixed, it is generally considered best practice to have all the batteries in your system have the same amp hour rating too.
 In a parallel array, the voltages are not additive, but the amp hour rating is.
 So a battery bank with four 12V batteries with 100 amp hours each wired in parallel will output 400 amp hours at 12V.